-Utilizing the highly sensitive and specific multiplexed Olink platform on fractionated healthy CSF, we were able to identify dozens of cell-type specific EV-associated proteins both for potential immunocapture and internal analysis of Brain-Derived EVs.
+Utilizing the highly sensitive and specific multiplexed Olink platform on fractionated healthy CSF, we were able to identify dozens of cell-type specific EV-associated proteins both for potential immunocapture and internal analysis of brain-derived EVs.
 Several important caveats are of note: First, while we analyzed 5416 proteins, this remains only a quarter of the ~20,000 known to be in the human proteome11.
 Second, many proteins are known to be both secreted and transmembrane.
 In some cases, the abundance of the secreted form can mask an EV peak.
 Without the ability to separate the EV peak, these proteins are likely not useful for EV analysis unless they have a unique extracellular epitope not present on secreted forms2,4.
 Finally, while proximity extension assays lower the chance of nonspecific binding in ELISAs, the soluble protein fractions have substantially more protein, increasing the chance for nonspecific binding interactions to produce a signal.
 Thus, our analysis is useful for identifying potential EV-associated proteins but cannot rule out EV association for proteins that do not meet our criteria or were not included in the Olink dataset.
 Substantial additional work is required to assess cell origin and EV association for those proteins that did meet our criteria displayed in Figure 2.
 Nevertheless, this dataset is an important step toward validating novel immunocapture targets for brain-derived extracellular vesicles to enable a liquid brain biopsy.

 References